fanliustc/Awesome-Composed-Multi-modal-Retrieval/README.md

  ### (4) Composed Remote Sensing Image Retrieval

+Composed Remote Sensing Image Retrieval (CRSIR) enables users to perform more precise and expressive searches by combining both visual and textual inputs.
+Instead of relying on a single modality, users can submit a reference image together with a textual description that specifies desired geographic features, environmental conditions, or temporal information.
+This multi-modal approach enhances the system’s ability to interpret complex queries, leading to more accurate and context-aware retrieval results.

 | Dataset | Year |    Paper Title     |   Code/Project                                                 |
 |:----:|:----:|-----------------------------------------------------------------------------------------------------------------------|:--------------------------------------------------------------|
 | PATTERNCOM | 2024 | [Composed Image Retrieval for Remote Sensing](https://arxiv.org/abs/2405.15587) |   [Dataset](https://github.com/billpsomas/rscir)|